 \subsection{Experimental Setting}

-We utilize the BlenderBot-small \cite{Roller2021RecipesFB} as context encoder and response generator like papers \cite{DBLP:conf/acl/TuLC0W022,DBLP:conf/ijcai/00080XXSL22} with Pytorch \cite{Paszke2017AutomaticDI} framework.
-EmoBERTa \cite{DBLP:journals/corr/abs-2108-12009} is considered to calculate the emotional scores and representations during each turn.
-The epoch is set to $3$ with the learning rate as $3e$-$5$ and a linear warmup with $100$ steps.
-The batch size of training is $16$.
-The AdamW \cite{Loshchilov2017FixingWD} optimizer is used for training with $\beta_1 = 0.9$, $\beta_2 = 0.999$ and $\epsilon = 1e$-$8$.
-Following \cite{DBLP:conf/acl/LiuZDSLYJH20}, we adopt the Top-$p$ sampling with $p=0.9$, temperature $\tau=0.7$ and the repetition penalty $1.0$.
-The hyper-parameters $\alpha$ and $\beta$ in DCR are set to $0.2$ and $0.2$ according to the grid search, respectively.
-And $\mu$ is set to $0.5$.
-We use Tesla V100-16G GPU to implement our experiments.
-The source code \footnote{https://github/after/reviewing.} will be released to facilitate future research work. {For data preprocessing, this study directly utilizes the data in the official benchmark \footnote{https://github.com/thu-coai/Emotional-Support-Conversation}.
+The BlenderBot-small \cite{Roller2021RecipesFB} is employed as the context encoder and response generator like papers \cite{DBLP:conf/acl/TuLC0W022,DBLP:conf/ijcai/00080XXSL22}, and the Pytorch framework \cite{Paszke2017AutomaticDI} is used.
+EmoBERTa \cite{DBLP:journals/corr/abs-2108-12009} is exploited to calculate the emotional scores and representations during each turn.
+The epoch is set to $3$ with a learning rate of $3e$-$5$ and a linear warmup of $100$ steps.
+The batch size of training is set to $16$.
+The AdamW \cite{Loshchilov2017FixingWD} optimizer is used for training with $\beta_1 = 0.9$, $\beta_2 = 0.999$, and $\epsilon = 1e$-$8$.
+Following \cite{DBLP:conf/acl/LiuZDSLYJH20}, this study adopts the Top-$p$ sampling with $p=0.9$, temperature $\tau=0.7$, and a repetition penalty of $1.0$.
+The hyper-parameters $\alpha$ and $\beta$ in the DCR are set to $0.2$ and $0.2$ according to the grid search, respectively.
+Besides, $\mu$ is set to $0.5$.
+The experiments are implemented on Tesla V100-16G GPU.
+The source code \footnote{https://github.com/Thedatababbler/FADO.} will be released to facilitate future research work. {For data preprocessing, this study directly utilizes the data in the official benchmark \footnote{https://github.com/thu-coai/Emotional-Support-Conversation}.
 As for the implementation of baselines, the source code of MISC \footnote{https://github.com/morecry/MISC} has been released so that researchers can reproduce results with the provided official dataset.}